ff0rmscience/ff0rmscience/README.md

-Hi, I’m @ff0rmscience.

-I'm a mathematician who loves to code.
+Hi, I’m @ff0rmscience, a mathematician who loves to code.

-At the moment I'm trying to finally get a collection of neural network and crypto projects put up here, on github.
+At the moment I'm posting a collection of programs I wrote while in grad school.

-I'm just finishing grad school and looking for interesting work outside of academia.
+These programs explored ideas in deep learning, crypto, and cellular automata.